sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/temperament4.svg "Octave Space Edit tool")

 `Octave Space` edit tool is used to edit octave ratio.
 Standard Octave Space is 2:1.
-In the above example, octave space will be changed to 3:1 after clicking on *Done*.
+In the above example, octave space will be changed to 3:1 after clicking on Done.

+*Drag* button will drag the widget.

+*Close* button will close the widget.

 ## <a name="BEYOND-MUSIC-BLOCKS"></a>Beyond Music Blocks